quinnah/quinnah.github.io/content/home/my-first-post.md

 ## Introduction

 Hi, I'm **Quinna**.
 I'm a computer science student at University of Michigan.
-My current goal is to apply my curiosity, problem-solving, and lifelong interest in STEM towards growing as a software engineer.
-I'm especially interested in web systems and autonomous robotics.
+My current goal is to apply my curiosity, problem-solving, and lifelong interest in STEM towards growing my skills as a software engineer.
+I'm especially interested in generative AI and autonomous robotics.

 In past lives I've worked at [Nuro.ai](https://www.nuro.ai/) on the autonomy: behavior team and [MongoDB](https://www.mongodb.com/) on the developer tools team.
 This summer, I'm working as a backend + ML software engineer intern at a seed-stage [YCombinator startup](https://www.industrialnext.ai/en) revolutionizing industrial robotics.